MagentaTreehouse/csci-4530-final-project/src/README.txt

   ./render -size 200 200 -input cornell_box_diffuse_sphere.obj -num_photons_to_shoot 500000 -num_shadow_samples 500 -num_photons_to_collect 500

-OTHER EXTRA CREDIT [ ?? ]
+OTHER EXTRA CREDIT [ 6 ]
 1-2 points for new test scene or visualization
 1 point for writing the ray traced image to a file
 1-3 points extra credit for performance improvements 2-5 points for irradiance caching

-2 points: New test scene: tea_table.obj (See Note 1 and 2)
+2 points: New test scene: tea_table.obj (See Note 1)
-1 point: Rendering to image file (See Note 3)
+1 point: Rendering to image file (See Note 2)
 3 points: Performance improvements: Multithreading when writing to file

 <Insert instructions for use and test cases and sample output as appropriate.>

 Note 1: Sample Render
   A render is included as tea_table.png (in ./img).
 It is converted from an output ppm file to reduce file size.
-Render settings: size 640 360, 4 bounces, 36 AA samples, 4 shadow samples
+Render settings: size 640 360, 16 AA samples, 4 shadow samples, 4 bounces
-Note 2:
-  The OpenGL display may be incorrect for certain faces of the model.
-You can ignore them.
-The model contains no errors and the rendered results are correct.
-Note 3: How To Render To File
+Note 2: How To Render To File
   Press Ctrl + S in the main window.
 Follow the prompts in the standard output.
 You can hit Enter to select the default option.
 The program will hang during rendering.

 KNOWN BUGS IN YOUR CODE
 Please be concise!

+The radiosity render of cornell_box_diffuse_sphere produces incorrect brightness.